 Santa Ana winds: What are they?

-A wind-driven wildfire in Southern California, has grown to between 4,000 to 5,000 acres, Anaheim Fire and Rescue tweeted Monday.
+A wind-driven wildfire in Southern California, has grown to 7,500 acres, Anaheim Fire and Rescue tweeted Tuesday.

-Anaheim Fire and Rescue earlier said that the blaze, dubbed Canyon Fire 2, was 0 percent contained.
+Cal Fire announced that the blaze, dubbed Canyon Fire 2, was just 5 percent contained.

-The blaze broke out during the fall’s first major blast of Santa Ana winds.
+The fire broke out during the fall’s first major blast of Santa Ana winds.
 Here’s what you should know about the winds.

 What are the Santa Ana winds?